Trust in Relationships: The Key to Lasting Connections

 - The object of trust is seen as reliable, dependable, and concerned with providing our expected rewards from the relationship.

-- Trust implies a willingness to put oneself at risk through intimate disclosures, on promises, and sacrificing present rewards for future gains.
-(2011, location 904).
+- Trust implies a willingness to put oneself at risk through intimate disclosures, on promises, and sacrificing present rewards for future gains (Gottman, 2011).

 We learn through experience whether a potential partner is trustworthy; whether they will respect differences and seek common ground.
-When choice is diminished with “my way or the highway” demands, we should take the seriously, and almost always select the latter.
+When choice is diminished with ‘my way or the highway’ demands, we should take them seriously, and almost always select the latter.
 “Goodbye.”
 Gottman explains that trust is expressed through an affirmative answer to essential questions of security.
 “Can I count on you to stay interested in me?”
 “Can I count on you to treat my intimate disclosures with respect?”
 “Can I count on you to fulfill your promises?”
-(2011, location 978).
+(Gottman, 2011).
 When we actively communicate differences and remain confident that we are loved, trust is present.
-We securely know our partner won’t harm, using delicate moments of intimacy as weapons for manipulation (see The Intent to Hurt).
+We securely know our partner wonโt harm, using delicate moments of intimacy as weapons for manipulation.

 “Intimacy is strengthened every time differences are discussed and you take the risk to revisit difficult topics.
-The joy of steadfast intimacy comes after you have exposed deep truths and accept and understand each other.”
-(Wall, 2005, location 650).
+The joy of steadfast intimacy comes after you have exposed deep truths and accept and understand each other” (Wall, 2005).

 Govier explains, “Trust is simpler than distrust.”
 She continues, “To coordinate activities and manage even mundane matters with people whom we do not trust is at best difficult, at worst impossible.
-Distrust leaves virtually every possibility open, implying anxiety, fear, lack of openness, and poor communication (1998, p.
+Distrust leaves virtually every possibility open, implying anxiety, fear, lack of openness, and poor communication” (Govier, 1998, p.
 145)

 Gottman also elaborates on the cognitive benefits of trust.
-He wrote, “trust simply makes interaction easier and less costly.
-We don’t need to be continually testing our partner to see if this time we can trust him or her to tell the truth, keep promises, and think of our interests” (2011, location 1493).
+He wrote that, “Trust simply makes interaction easier and less costly.
+We donโt need to be continually testing our partner to see if this time we can trust him or her to tell the truth, keep promises, and think of our interests” (Gottman, 2011).
+Life is more predictable when we ally with dependable people.
+We conserve precious cognitive resources.
+When trust is missing, we must calculate and question everything.
+Trust clears communications of clutter.
+We can rest from deciphering vague and ambiguous messages.

 Relationships Without Trust Don’t Provide Security